 More recent methods are model-unaware and perform based on a single and more complex machine learning model instead of an ensemble.
 In fact, such an evolution of predictive monitoring mimics the advancement in the accuracy of newer machine learning approaches, specifically the numerous and sophisticated models based on deep neural networks that have been developed in the last decade.
-The LSTM network model has proven to be particularly effective for predictive monitoring [9, 23], since the recurrent architecture can natively support sequences of data of arbitrary length.
-It allows performing trace prediction while employing a fixed-length event abstraction, which can be based on control-flow alone [9, 23], data-aware [24], time-aware [25], text-aware [26], or model-aware [20].
-Additionally, rather than leveraging control-flow information for prediction, some recent research aims to use predictive monitoring to reconstruct missing control-flow attributes such as labels [27] or case identifiers [28, 29].
+The LSTM network model has proven to be particularly effective for predictive monitoring (Evermann et al., 2017; Tax et al., 2017), since the recurrent architecture can natively support sequences of data of arbitrary length.
+It allows performing trace prediction while employing a fixed-length event abstraction, which can be based on control-flow alone (Evermann et al., 2017; Tax et al., 2017), data-aware (Navarin et al., 2017), time-aware (Nguyen et al., 2020), text-aware (Pegoraro et al., 2021), or modelaware (Park & Song, 2020).
+Additionally, rather than leveraging control-flow information for prediction, some recent research aims to use predictive monitoring to reconstruct missing control-flow attributes such as labels (van der Aa et al., 2021) or case identifiers (Pegoraro et al., 2022a; 2022b).
 However, the body of work currently standing in predictive process monitoring, regardless of architecture of the predictive model and/or target of the prediction, does not include strategies for performance-preserving sampling.

-2.2 Time Optimization and Instance Sampling
+2.2 Time optimization and instance sampling

 The latest research developments in the field of predictive monitoring, much like both this paper and the application of machine learning techniques in other domains, shifts its focus away from increasing the quality of prediction (with respect to a given error metric or a given benchmark), and specializes in enriching the results of the prediction on additional aspects or perspectives.
 Unlike the methods mentioned in the previous paragraph, this is usually obtained through dedicated machine learning models-or modifications thereof-rather than designing specific event- or trace-level abstractions.
-For instance, many scholars have attempted to make predictions more transparent through the use of explainable machine learning techniques [30-34].
-More related to our present work, Pauwels and Calders [35] propose a technique to avoid the time expenditure caused by the retrain of machine learning models; this is necessary when they are not representative anymore-for instance, when changes occur in the underlying process (caused e.g. by concept drift).
+For instance, many scholars have attempted to make predictions more transparent through the use of explainable machine learning techniques (Verenich, 2019; Stierle et al., 2021; Sindhgatta et al., 2020; Galanti et al., 2020; Park et al., 2022).
+More related to our present work, (Pauwels & Calders, 2021) propose a technique to avoid the time expenditure caused by the retrain of machine learning models; this is necessary when they are not representative anymore-for instance, when changes occur in the underlying process (caused e.g. by concept drift).
 While in this paper we focus on the data, and we propose a solution based on sampling, Pauwels and Calders intervene on the model side, devising an incremental training schema which accounts for new information in an efficient way.

-Another concept similar to the idea proposed in this paper, and of current interest in the field of machine learning, is dataset distillation: utilizing a dataset to obtain a smaller set of training instances that contain the same information (with respect to training a machine learning model) [36].
+Another concept similar to the idea proposed in this paper, and of current interest in the field of machine learning, is dataset distillation: utilizing a dataset to obtain a smaller set of training instances that contain the same information (with respect to training a machine learning model) (Wang et al., 2020).
 While this is not considered sampling, since some instances of the distilled dataset are created ex-novo, it is an approach very similar to the one we illustrate in our paper.